Ride-The-Lightning/c-lightning-REST/docs/peermgmt.md

 *Required params are route params.
 Optional params are query params*

-*For POST APIs all params will be passed in the body*
+*For POST APIs all params will be passed in the body as a JSON*

 ## Peer management API documentation
 [Back to Readme](../README.md)